How to implement idempotency in Webhooks

 const eventType = body.event;

-const payload = body; // Save the entire payload to check the "event" in processing
+const payload = body; // Persist the entire payload to inspect "event" during processing

 const status = "PENDING";